 The College strives to maintain a "sports for all" intramural program.
-Activities include flag football, basketball, sand volleyball, indoor soccer, dodge ball, softball, table tennis, video games, and volleyball.
-The intramural organization is, in general, made up of men's women's and co-ed independent teams.
+Activities include flag football, basketball, sand volleyball, indoor soccer, softball, table tennis, video games, volleyball, and more.
+The intramural organization is, in general, made up of men's, women's, and co-ed independent teams.
 The program includes both team and individual sports.
 Everyone is urged to take part.
-Union College is a member of the National Intramural-Recreational Sports Association (NIRSA).

-Social Life
+Campus Life